Problems of the Menopause

 High 3-4mg 75-100 3-4 pumps 2-3 x 1mg sachet

-There has also been a shortage of Utrogestan tablets recently.
-This can be substituted for Provera 2.5mg or 5mg daily for women who normally take Utrogestan 100mg at bedtime every nigh or Provera 10mg daily for 12 days a month for women who usually take Utrogestan 200mg for 12 days a month
+When these are not available we use Provera 2.5mg or 5mg daily for women who normally take Utrogestan 100mg at bedtime every night or Provera 10mg daily for 12 days a month for women who usually take Utrogestan 200mg for 12 days a month in the short term.